Returning to campus for doctoral students

 As our research laboratories have lower carrying capacity under the Government guidance, many are operating on a rota basis – information on rotas and maximum capacities should be included in the local risk assessment.
 Contact your Lead Supervisor for more details.

 As a laboratory user, you will already be familiar with the Health & Safety procedures in place for your particular situation – in our Health & Safety Guide for Doctoral Students and, importantly, those relating to the specific laboratory concerned.
 You will already have discussed these with your supervisor(s) in relation to your original planned research activities.

 The Risk Assessment Framework takes into account those researchers who may not be able to return to laboratories, including those who may be clinically-vulnerable themselves, who may be in a household including someone who is clinically vulnerable, and those who have caring (or other) responsibilities due to the pandemic.
 Despite best-efforts, it may be that revised laboratory protocols make it difficult for those with certain disabilities to return.
 Likewise, we also appreciate the stressful nature of the current situation, and that some doctoral students may not feel confident in returning at this stage.

-In the event of you having any concerns about the safety of you or colleagues, you should raise these in the first instance with your supervisor, DoS or HoD (or other member of staff with the designated authority e.g. Dept. Lab Technical Manager, H&S Officer, etc.)
+In the event of you having any concerns about the safety of you or colleagues, you should raise these in the first instance with your supervisor, Director of Studies or Head of Department (or other member of staff with the designated authority such as Department.
+Lab Technical Manager or Health & Safety Officer).

 Access to the library